jlouros/StashApiCSharp/test/Atlassian.Stash.IntegrationTests/README.md

  * make another change in 'test.txt'; commit and push this change to the server (you should have 2 branches now)
  * create a pull request from the new branch targeting master

+ (to fix)
+ - master needs 2 commits
+ - initial script set branch permissions
+ - create a admin user, do not use TestUser as admin

 	REM script.bat!
 Trying to automate the steps described above with in a batch script